HookRace/hookrace-web/www/_posts/2015-05-04-nim-binary-size.markdown

 That's pretty nice and can be done with any Nim program to reduce binary size.

 Now let's try to get rid of glibc, at least temporarily (we will come back to a more permanent solution later).
-Instead of glibc we're now statically linking against musl libc, which actually reduces our filesize slightly:
+Instead of glibc we're now statically linking against musl libc:

-    $ nim -d:release --opt:size --passL:-static \
+    $ nim --gcc.exe:/usr/local/musl/bin/musl-gcc \
-      --gcc.exe:/usr/local/musl/bin/musl-gcc \
+      --gcc.linkerexe:/usr/local/musl/bin/musl-gcc \
-      --gcc.linkerexe:/usr/local/musl/bin/musl-gcc c hello
+      -d:release --opt:size --passL:-static c hello
     $ strip -s hello
-    18 KB
+    30 KB

+Update: The order of arguments to nim matters, `--passL:-static` has to be passed after setting the gcc exe so that it isn't overwritten.

-So that's a statically linked binary in 18 KB, which can be deployed without depending on any glibc version (or any other libraries)!
+So that's a statically linked binary in 30 KB, which can be deployed without depending on any glibc version (or any other libraries)!

 What about using Clang instead of GCC by setting `--cc:clang`: